Xon/XenForo-ConversationPermissions/README.md

 Once the conversation has >5 replies, User A can no longer post.
 Once the conversation has >10 replies, User A and User B can no longer post.

+Email Participant Limit permits disabling email notifications if the numbers of recipients in the conversation is greater than some threshold.